Beyond the Laplacian: Interpolated Spectral Augmentation for Graph Neural Networks: Interpolated Laplacian Embeddings

 \subsection{Richness of Representation}

-In defining the matrix family $\bM(t, s)$, we have dropped two components corresponding to $\bI$ and $\bJ$ in the universal adjacency matrix family $\bM(\alpha, \beta, \kappa, \zeta)$ for a more parsimonious representation that is conducive to ML practice.
-Below, we show that dropping the $\bI$ component does not affect the richess of our spectral embeddings.
+In defining the matrix family $\bM(t, s)$, we have dropped two components corresponding to $\bI$ and $\bJ$ in the universal adjacency matrix family $\bM(\alpha, \beta, \kappa, \zeta)$ for a more parsimonious representation that is conducive to machine learning practice.
+Below, we show that dropping the $\bI$ component does not affect the richness of our spectral embeddings.
 This is exemplified by the following lemma:

 \begin{lemma} Let $\bM \in \mathbb{R}^{n \times n}$ be a symmetric matrix with no repeated eigenvalues, and consider its perturbation $\bM + \zeta \bI$ for some scalar $\zeta \in \mathbb{R}$.
 Then the eigenvectors of $\bM$ and $\bM + \zeta \bI$ coincide, and the eigenvalues of $\bM + \zeta \bI$ are shifted by $\zeta$ relative to their counterparts in $\bM$. \end{lemma}